 - 8 cups vegetable broth

-- 1 cup half and half (Vegan: almond or rice milk), optional
+- 1 cup half and half (or coconut, almond, or rice milk)–optional

 - Hot sauce–a few drops as needed